serghiou/best-of-data-science/README.md

 **[Forest plots from scratch.](https://github.com/serghiou/best-of-r/blob/master/code/forest.R)** Tutorial.
 Code I copied from Charles DiMaggio's website to create a pretty forest plot from scratch.

-**[GGally.](http://ggobi.github.io/ggally/#ggally)** Package.
-Tutorial.
-Mind-blowingly good extension to ggplot2 to summarize data (try replacing `graphics::pairs` with `GGally::ggpairs`!), model coefficients, survival data, maps, networks and create beautiful grids.
-Astonished.

 **[survminer.](http://www.sthda.com/english/rpkgs/survminer/)** Package.
 Tutorial.
 The best package I have found for visualization of survival curves with data tables and for visualization of Cox model evalutions.
 Better than GGally in this respect.

+**[viridis.](https://www.r-bloggers.com/ggplot2-welcome-viridis/amp/)** Package.
+Tutorial.
+An introduction to using viridis as a package or within ggplot2 to create plots with beautifully matching colors.